 Most daters insist on getting to know each other by spending time alone.
 They go on 1-1 dinner and movie nights.
 They say things like, “I really like him, but I think it’s too soon to introduce him to my friends and family.”

-Many articles written by experts even say to wait three months before introducing your date to friends and family.
+Many "dating experts" even say to wait three months before introducing your date to friends and family.
 Three months is a long time to date someone in solitary, with the only interaction being with the waiter at your favorite restaurant.
 And even this simple and short interaction can be eye-opening.
 I’ve heard of many failed dates because of how the waiter was treated.

 Reason #1: You aren’t necessarily seeing the truest version of your date.

 While spending time alone can be beneficial for important and meaningful conversations, there is one often missed pitfall – you aren’t necessarily seeing the truest version of your date.
 This is because your dates will put their best foot forward and try to impress you by saying the best things, dressing their best, and responding to your questions in the way in which they think you want to hear.

 One-on-one dating environments can even feel like an interview.
 When you’re on a date, you’re sitting at a table across from each other, asking each other questions, and the person opposite of you is thinking, What do I have to say for this person to like me?
 The whole time you try to be the right fit for the other person.

 When you get to know your dates in their natural environment, you eliminate that risk.

 Can you imagine if you expand your social circle beyond the waiter to include their friends and family?
 By spending time with their friends and family, you get to see how they are in their own environment, with the people closest to them.
 This is the best view you can get of someone!

 For you and your date to have this same experience, your date should also spend time with you and your family and friends in your natural environment.